Henaccount/NozzleArray/README.md

-# AutoCAD Plant 3D, Create several nozzles at the same time - Sample Code - Use at own risk!
+# AutoCAD Plant 3D, Create several equipment nozzles at the same time - Sample Code - Use at own risk!

 <li>load compiled dll with "netload" in command line</li>
 <li>execute "NozzleArray" command in command line</li>